Yoast/wordpress-seo/readme.txt

 	* Improves performance when importing or migrating posts, thanks [sun](https://github.com/sun).
 	* Adds caching to empty sitemaps.
 	* Adds parsing of shortcodes before recalculating all posts.
-	* Improves detection of static xml sitemaps
+	* Improves detection of static xml sitemaps.
 	* Makes sure external links in the metabox open in a new window, props [Borja Abad](https://github.com/mines).
 	* Makes the descriptions on the archives tab of the titles and meta's more clear.
 	* Removes noydir setting since Yahoo! directory doesn't exist anymore.